ckatzorke/giantbomb-api/README.md

-# giantbomb-api (io.js based)
+# giantbomb-api

-Project makes use of EcmaScript 6 features, so io.js is required to run the api.
+Project makes use of EcmaScript 6 features, so io.js or node >0.11 with --harmony is required to run the api.

 ## run

     npm install
     iojs sample.js

-The sample performs a quick search and prints out the number of results.
+The sample performs a quick search for "Day of the Tentacle" and subsequently fetches the details for DOTT.

 ## How to set the api key